Saturation-Aware Angular Velocity Estimation: Extending the Robustness of SLAM to Aggressive Motions: RESULTS

 \subsection{Experimental setup}

 ~ To validate the improvements reached through our approach while minimizing hardware damage and replacement costs, we created a rugged perception rig, which is shown in~\autoref{fig:motivation}.
 A RoboSense RS-16 lidar was used to record the 3D point clouds at a frequency of~\SI{10}{\hertz}.
 For angular velocity measurements, we used two different~\acp{IMU}, with distinct gyroscope saturation points.
 The first \ac{IMU} is an XSens MTi-30, with a gyroscope saturating at~\SI{10.5}{\radian/\second}, despite the Xsens specification sheet stating a saturation point of \SI{7.85}{\radian/\second}.
 The second \ac{IMU} is a VectorNav VN-100, with a gyroscope saturating at~\SI{34.9}{\radian/\second} according to its specification sheet.
 Its angular velocity measurements are used as ground truth since we did not reach its gyroscope saturation point in our dataset.
 Lastly, we used a Raspberry Pi 4 embedded computer to record all sensor data.
 All~\ac{SLAM} results were computed offline, using the~\texttt{norlab\_icp\_mapper} library~\citep{Baril2022}.
 The~\ac{COM} of the rig was evaluated manually, by balancing the rig on a single point on each face.
 The constants that were introduced in \autoref{sec:theory} are set to $q_{\ddot{\omega}} = 10^6$, $\sigma_{\tilde{\omega}}^2 = 2.74\times10^{-5}$, $\sigma_{\hat{\omega}}^2 = 3.65$ and $\sigma_p^2 = 1$.
+The value of $\sigma_{\tilde{\omega}}^2$ was computed from the MTi-30 datasheet and the values of $q_{\ddot{\omega}}$ and $\sigma_p^2$ are hyperparameters of our method.
 To evaluate our method, we built the \ac{TIGS} dataset, including a total of \nbruns~distinct runs, consisting of pushing the rig to roll down a steep hill, mimicking a tumbling robot.
 One of the runs of our dataset can be seen in~\autoref{fig:motivation}.
 A ground-truth map was built by moving the sensor rig slowly, thus limiting skew in the scans.